-This increase aims to limit the spread of COVID-19 by discouraging contact with surfaces like cash and payment terminals.
+This increase aims to limit the spread of COVID-19 and its effect on the payment industry.
+The goal is to discourage contact with surfaces like cash and payment terminals.
 Contactless queues also move faster than those with chip-and-pin or cash.
 Consumers spend less time in stores where they’re at greater risk of infection.
 As a result of the increased spending limit as well as consumers’ moves to reduce contact, contactless payments are booming.
 Mastercard, for example, has seen a 40% jump in contactless payments since the coronavirus pandemic has worsened.

 Strong Customer Authentication postponed